LevkoBe/LevkoBe/README.md

 ### Hi there 👋

-#### Here you can see a brief summary of some programs I've worked on during this year of studying at "Kyiv School of Economics".
+#### Here you can see a brief summary of some programs I've worked on during previous year of studying at "Kyiv School of Economics".
 So it can be my own work, or assignment, completed with a partner.
 Anyway, I have a complete understanding of the code, i.e., all algorithms, data structures, LINQ expressions etc.

 ### 1. And, moving from the end, my last assignment, that I've done with Ivan Solomatin, was a misspelling corrector.